Destiny Herndon-De La Rosa: Personal life

 Destiny Herndon-De La Rosa was born on August 10, 1983, to a nineteen-year-old sophomore at the University of Texas at Austin.
 She never knew her biological father.
 At age 16, she became pregnant and rejected abortion in favor of raising the child herself.
-Now married, she has four children, two boys and two girls.
-Although she formerly worked in architecture, she now runs her anti-abortion feminist group, New Wave Feminists, full time with the help of her vice-president and close friend, Cessilye Smith.
+Now married, she has four children.
+Although she formerly worked in architecture, she now runs her anti-abortion feminist group, New Wave Feminists, full time.

-In 2017 it was reported that Herndon De La Rosa switched her party affiliation from Republican to Independent, having previously been involved with local GOP organizations such as the Golden Corridor Republican Women.
-She continues to work closely with conservative organizations and Republican operatives.
+In 2017, it was reported that Herndon-De La Rosa had switched her party affiliation from Republican to Independent, having previously been involved with local Republican organizations such as the Golden Corridor Republican Women.

+Herndon-De La Rosa endorsed Democrat incumbent Beto O'Rourke for re-election as U.S. representative for Texas's 16th congressional district in 2018, via an op-ed in the Dallas Morning News.
+She said: